SuitAndCape/RAPTORSMACSS/README.md

 git clone https://github.com/SuitAndCape/RAPTORSMACSS.git
 ```

+### ZIP File

+- Click the "Download ZIP" button to do just that

 ## Installation

 ### Standard Usage
+1. Rename the `RAPTORSMACSS/` directory so that you may use it as the root of your project
+2. Rename `demo.html` found in the RAPTORSMACSS root directory to whatever you want (eg. `index.html`)
+3. Commence!

+### Transfer
+1. Create a new project directory
-1. Place `public/` directory in the root of your project
+2. Take the `public/` directory from the `RAPTORSMACSS/` directory, and place it in the root of your project
-2. Link your HTML file (eg. `index.html`) to the `raptor.min.css` file
+3. Link your HTML file (eg. `index.html`) to the `raptor.min.css` file

 ``` html
 <!-- EXAMPLE -->
 <link rel="stylesheet" type="text/css" href="public/css/raptor.min.css" />
 ```

+## Riding the Raptor

-3. Change to your project's directory, and run the following command:
+- Before making any modifications to the SCSS, change to the root directory of your project, and run the following command:

 ``` sh
 sass --watch public/scss/raptor.scss:public/css/raptor.min.css --style compressed
 ```

+**_NOTE:_** The command above assumes that you went with one of the two recommended [installation](#installation) strategies suggested above, and have the necessary [requirements](#requirements).

 ## ToDos